jobint001/jobint001/README.md

 ### Hi there 👋
 🌱 I’m currently learning machine learning

-📫 How to reach me:jobintom16@gmail.com
+📫 How to reach me: jobintom16@gmail.com

 <!--